Megadeth

 It’s rare a musician gets bounced from a major group like Metallica for drug abuse and being difficult (the former usually causes the latter) and starts a successful group.

-Launched in ’83, following guitarist/vocalist Dave Mustaine’s stint with Metallica, Megadeth’s debut “Killing Is My Business… And Business Is Good” dropped less than two years later.
+Launched in ’83, by former Metallica guitarist/vocalist Dave Mustaine, Megadeth’s debut “Killing Is My Business… And Business Is Good” dropped less than two years later.
 Next, the group released the lesser “Peace Sells… But Who’s Buying?”

 Guitarist Jeff Young and drummer Chuck Behler then joined Mustaine and bassist Dave Ellefson.
 “So Far, So Good… So What” followed with “Mary Jane” and covers of Alice Cooper’s “No More Mr. Nice Guy” and the Sex Pistol’s “Anarchy In The UK.”